HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Value Sets

-A value set is a group of coded values representing acceptable values for a FHIR element whose data type is code, Coding, or CodeableConcept.
+A value set is a group of coded values representing acceptable values for a FHIR element whose data type is code, Coding, CodeableConcept, Quantity, string, or url.

 Value sets are defined using the declarative keyword `ValueSet`, with optional keywords `Id`, `Title` and `Description`.